-Strategic i Horities Improve Distribution Efficiency "We'll help you get it"; delivering multi-line advice and expertise through an integrated product portfolio giving consumers confidence we'll be there when they need us most Strengthening profitability in all channels by increasing sales and managing expenses Deepen Client Relationships Providing a comprehensive suite of RBC Insurance products and services through targeted strategies to continue to meet our clients' unique insurance needs Simplify.
+- Improve Distribution Efficiency: "We'll help you get it"; delivering multi-line advice and expertise through an integrated product portfolio giving consumers confidence we'll be there when they need us the most; Strengthening profitability in all channels by increasing revenues and managing expenses - Deepen Client Relationships: Providing a comprehensive suite of RBC Insurance products and services through targeted strategies to continue to meet our clients' unique insurance needs - Simplify.
 Agile.
-Innovate.
-Enhancing and streamlining all processes to ensure clients find it easy to do business with us Strengthening the digital client experience through more effective use of digital tools and data insights and promoting an innovative culture Pursue Select Internationa Opportunities to Grow Our Reinsurance Business Pursuing niche apportunities diversitying risks and growing our reinsurance husiness to
+Innovate.: Enhancing and streamlining all processes to ensure clients find it easy to do business with us; Strengthening the digital client experience through more effective use of digital tools, analytics, data insights and promoting an innovative culture - Pursue Select International Opportunities to Grow Our Reinsurance Business: Pursuing niche opportunities, diversifying risks and growing our reinsurance business to generate stable and diversified earnings

-Net Income (\$ millions)(1)
+Net Income (\$ millions)(5)